MaptimeSEA/maptimesea.github.io/_posts/2015-03-03-gecoding-api.markdown

 });
 ```

+Before you reload your page, update *YOUR URL* with the [example](http://geocoding.geo.census.gov/geocoder/locations/onelineaddress?address=1225+Prestwick+Terrace+Mahtomedi+MN&benchmark=4&format=jsonp) from above.
+Notice that the `dataType` is set to `jsonp` to avoid nasty cross origin issues.

+The final two options are `success` and `error`.
+A successful response will return the callback variable `response`, which we then print to the console.
+If the response errors out, an error message is returned and we print that instead.

 **What's a console?** Good question!
-Your browser (Chrome, Safari, Firefox) has a "console" that allows us to send information via javascript so we can test our work.
-Open up your developer console with the example script below to see the response from the Census geocoder.
+Your browser (Chrome, Safari, Firefox) has a "console" that allows you to print information via javascript (among other things) so we can test our work.
+Open up your developer console (hit F12 then select *console*), then load the page you just built or the example below.
+See the response from the Census geocoder?

 <script src="https://gist.github.com/svmatthews/0811545938dd1f68595e.js"></script>

-The example above uses the `&.ajax()` function directly when the page loads.
-You'll notice a bit of a delay before something happens because your browser is *waiting* for the Census to send a response to your browser.
-Once your browser receives the response, it will spit it out into your console so you can see the data.
-You should see something like this, if you were to expand the fields:
+Our example runs the `$.ajax()` function directly when the page loads.
+You'll notice a brief delay before something happens.
+Your browser is *waiting* for a response from the Census, just like your grandparents anticipate your next letter.
+Once your browser receives the response, it will spit it out to your console so you can see the data.
+You will see something like this when you expand the fields:

 ![console log of census address object](/img/tut_geocoding-censusobject.gif)

 ## Input field for an address

 Okay, the above is neat.
-But no one is going to want to go to a website and have the same address geocoded each time.
+But do we want a website that geocodes the same address every time?
+NO WAY!
 Let's build in the functionality for the user to input an address, *then* make the call to the Census API.

 This requires an `<input>` element in our HTML.
 Two of them, to be precise.
 One for the actual text input of an address, the other as a *submit* button.
 Below is the code you should add after your `<body>` tag: